chrisl8/Orac/Readme.md

-The primary information about it is here: https://github.com/MycroftAI/hardware-mycroft-mark-II but there is a more thorough testing suite that should help guide how to connect to all of the features here: https://github.com/MycroftAI/mark-ii-hardware-testing
+The primary information about it is here: https://github.com/MycroftAI/hardware-mycroft-mark-II but there is a more thorough testing suite that should help guide how to connect to all the features here: https://github.com/MycroftAI/mark-ii-hardware-testing

 ## Setup